 A separate Corporate Governance Report is attached as Annexure IV, forming part of Directors Report in terms SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
 A Certificate from Statutory Auditors, confirming compliance of Corporate Governance code and SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 is also attached together with CEO Certificate/declaration.

 As per the requirements of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 a separate Management Discussion & Analysis is given elsewhere in the Annual Report at Annexure V.

-The details of Loans, Guarantees or Investments by the Company during the year given at Annexure VI.
+The details of Loans given, Guarantees provided or Investments made by the Company during FY 2019 are given at Annexure VI.

-Pursuant to Section 92 (3) of the Companies Act, 2013, the extract of Annual Return in form MGT 9 is attached at Annexure -VII.
+As provided under Section 92 (3) of the Companies Act, 2013, the extract of Annual Return in form MGT - 9 is annexed as Annexure -VII.

 Policy for Performance Evaluation

 In terms of Section 178 of Companies Act, 2013 and SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015, Board has constituted Nomination & Remuneration Committee (NRC) with three Independent Directors and one Non-Independent Director, and an Independent Director being Chairman of the Committee.